guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 Once the cohort item is in `Cancelled` state the engine will no longer touch it.
 Alike `AmendmentWrittenToSalesforce`, `Cancelled` is a final state for a cohort item.

+### ZuoraCancellation

+The processing stage `ZuoraCancellation` is used when the subscription has been cancelled in Zuora.
+Before August 2025, we used the `Cancelled` processing state with a `cancellationReason`.

+### Non standard processing stages

+The `Cancelled` processing stage in not the only processing stage a subscription can be put in when something goes wrong and the migration cannot pursue on it.
+Three other processing stages can be found in Dynamo table when Pascal investigates a failure from an handler.
+In such cases the item can be put manually in
+- `EstimationFailed` (failure mode for `EstimationComplete`)
+- `NotificationSendFailed` (failure mode for `NotificationSendComplete`)
+- `AmendmentFailed` (failure mode for `AmendmentComplete`)

+The advantage of specifing the stage that was current when the failure happened helps recovering from the failure (when an attemps to do so is performed)

 ### Processing Lambdas

 The price migration engine define a state machine which is linear.
 The lambdas fire in a given linear order (ocassionaly the same lambda fires more than once) For reference here is the other in which the lambda fire